 Don’t underestimate the value of online interaction, my teen and tween are forever chatting online, the world has changed and there are incredible opportunities for them in the online and gaming world.

 Screen time is vital in the modern world and limiting and monitoring with apps isn’t the best plan.
-If your kids aren’t learning how to handle technology, they’re missing out.
+If your kids aren’t learning how to handle technology, they’re missing out on important skills.

 Don’t Be Lonely – Get Out There!